Get information to support you and your loved one with recovery from the ICU when you return home.

 It can take time to adjust to new daily routines, including medication schedules, physical therapy, and medical appointments.
 Patients and caregivers might need to plan and organize their days differently.
 Asking other people for help and support is important when transitioning home.
 You and your loved one will likely need more help than you initially thought you would.

 Despite these challenges, with the right support and preparation, recovery at home can be a positive step toward regaining independence.
-Open communication with healthcare providers, along with access to resources like physical therapy and mental health support, can make the transition smoother.
+Open communication with health care providers, along with access to resources like physical therapy and mental health support, can make the transition smoother.

 You may need some medical equipment when you transition home.
 Speak to your nurse or occupational therapist about medical equipment rentals in your community.